- 06/19 Thomas Allen: ‘I fly the flag for opera as a great art form'

 TheClassicalStation.org Honors the Country’s Fallen

 Wake Forest, N.C.
-(May 18, 2015) — Dick Storck, Program Director for WCPE, TheClassicalStation.Org and former announcer for the American Forces Thailand Network, a division of the Armed Forces Radio and Television Service (AFRTS), invites listeners across the country to remember those who have given their lives for America.
-Through music, WCPE will remember and memorialize all the fallen service men and women of the U.S. Armed Forces over Memorial Day weekend, May 23 through May 25, 2015.
+(May 18, 2016) —Through music, WCPE will remember and memorialize all the fallen service men and women of the U.S. Armed Forces over Memorial Day weekend, May 27 through May 30, 2016.

 4:00 p.m.
 Beethoven: Symphony no. 9 in D Minor (Choral)